Want the best of VICE News straight to your inbox? Sign up here.

-According to a press release from the Justice Department, Denton assisted swatting efforts against three targets within the jurisdiction of the Eastern District of Virginia: Alfred Street Baptist Church, a historically black congregation on Nov.
-8, 2018; Old Dominion University on Nov.
-29, 2018; and finally, a cabinet official who lives in Northern Virginia on Jan.
+According to a press release from the Justice Department, Denton assisted swatting efforts against three targets within the jurisdiction of the Eastern District of Virginia: Alfred Street Baptist Church, a historically black congregation, on Nov.
+8, 2018; Old Dominion University, on Nov.
+29, 2018; and finally, a Cabinet official who lives in Northern Virginia, on Jan.
 27, 2019.

-Atomwaffen was founded in 2013 by a group of young white men who connected on the neo-Nazi forum Iron March.
+Atomwaffen was founded in 2015 by a group of young white men who connected on the neo-Nazi internet forum Iron March.
 They’ve been linked to at least five murders in the U.S. and are known for their highly stylized propaganda videos showing members training at “hate camps” wearing their trademark “siege masks.”
 The group also espouses the accelerationist theory that advocates violence to speed up the collapse of society.